SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/positioning_shapes/Enabling_dynamic_zoom_on_dynamically_positioned_shapes.md

 | Options          | DynamicZoom |

 > [!NOTE]
+>
-> - When used in combination with grouping overlapping dynamically positioned shapes, several overlapping shapes that were grouped into one shape will be split into separate shapes when you zoom in.<br>See [Enabling grouping of dynamically positioned shapes](xref:Enabling_grouping_of_dynamically_positioned_shapes).
+> - When used in combination with grouping overlapping dynamically positioned shapes, several overlapping shapes that were grouped into one shape will be split into separate shapes when you zoom in.
+See [Enabling grouping of dynamically positioned shapes](xref:Enabling_grouping_of_dynamically_positioned_shapes).
 > - When you use dynamic zooming, shapes will always be displayed using a scale of 100%.

 ## Disabling rescaling of a particular shape